Family camping near NYC

 Travel time: 2 hrs from Grand Central.
 Take Metro-North's Hudson Line to the Beacon station.
 Beacon train shuttle will drop you at the beginning of your hike of choice, and shuttle will also deliver your gear to your campsite for you while you hike (hike options range from 30 minutes to 5 hours).

 Prepare for an awesome weekend in the shady woods!
-Maloufs Mountain offers well-spaced campsites so your little chatterboxes won’t keep the neighbors up, plus two site options: tarped platform sites (think mini covered porches) and primitive sites (no covering, just wood chips and a picnic table).
-Platform sites offer mini kitchens (called chow boxes) with a gas stove, sink, pots and pans, dish soap, paper towels and more, so it’s a pretty cushy deal.
+Maloufs Mountain in Beacon, NY—open from April until October—offers well-spaced campsites so your little chatterboxes won’t keep the neighbors up, plus two site options: tarped platform sites (think mini covered porches) and Primitive Sites (no covering, just wood chips and a picnic table).
+Platform Sites offer mini kitchens (called chow boxes) with a gas stove, sink, pots and pans, dish soap, paper towels and more, so it’s a pretty cushy deal.
 There’s also a bathhouse with running water, toilets, hot showers and dryers for wet clothes.
-Call for location details (845-831-6767, maloufsmountain.com).
-Primitive site $48 per night for multiple night stay, platform site with chow box $68 per night for multiple night stay.
-Book online at maloufsmountain.com.
+Nightly rates are $55 and up for the Primitive Site and $70 and up for the Platform Site.

 Travel time: 1hr 30 mins from Grand Central.
 From Grand Central Terminal, take Metro-North's Hudson Line to the Cold Spring station.
 Arrange ahead of time for a taxi ride to the campgrounds (about $20).

 You’ll find a traditional family camping experience at Clarence Fahnestock State Park, complete with fishing in Stillwater and Canopus Lakes.
 Rowboats are available for rental, plus there’s a nature center with environmental displays and touch boxes for kids.
 Enjoy the spending time at the beach, hiking, picnicking and special outdoor movies shown on Saturday nights.
 Each site is equipped with a picnic table, small BBQ grill and a nice fire ring.
-Rte 301, Carmel, NY (845-225-7207, newyorkstateparks.reserveamerica.com).
-Book online at newyorkstateparks.reserveamerica.com. $9 per night.
+Reservations can be made all year.
+Note that there is a non-refundable reservation fee of $9 for campsites, cabins and cottages.